dbrattli/aioreactive/README.md

 # Will aioreactive replace RxPY?

 Aioreactive will not replace [RxPY](https://github.com/ReactiveX/RxPY).
 RxPY is an implementation of `Observable`.
-Aioreactive however is an implementation of `AsyncObservable`.
+Aioreactive is an implementation of `AsyncObservable`.

 Rx and RxPY has hundreds of different query operators, and we currently have no plans to implementing all of them for aioreactive.